 Murphy helped guide his teams to eight conference championships, while leading a pair of players to league Freshman of the Year honors.
 His Massasoit Community College squad won the 1994 NJCAA National Academic Male Team award for highest team GPA and Assumption College earned the 2000 ECAC Division II Championship.

-He served as both an assistant coach and Director of Player Development with the Colorado Rapids over a four-year span, while also coaching the reserve team to back-to-back MLS Reserve League Championships in 2006 and 2007.
+He served as both an assistant coach and Director of Player Development with the Colorado Rapids over a four-year span, while also coaching the reserve team to an MLS Reserve League Championship in 2007.

 During the 2004 season with Columbus, Murphy played an important role in the team's turnaround as an assistant coach and goalkeeper coach.
 During his time with the Crew, the team set an MLS record with an 18-game unbeaten streak after overcoming a winless streak at the start of the season to finish with its first-ever Eastern Conference regular-season title.

 Prior to joining the Crew, Murphy worked four years with the New England Revolution as an assistant coach and goalkeeper coach, helping them to the 2001 US Open Cup Final and the 2002 MLS Cup Final.

 Murphy is the author of two books on soccer, published an instructional DVD set through Championship Productions earlier this year, and as a staff member of the National Soccer Coaches Association of America is a nationally recognized clinician.
 He is one of a handful of coaches worldwide to hold both a UEFA Pro Badge and the LMA (League Manager's Association) Certificate of Applied Management from Warwick University in Coventry, England.
 As an NSCAA National Staff Coach and Region III ODP Staff Coach, Murphy is a nationally recognized clincian.